 Please be advised that we will not have any sort of on-site matching process.
 Instead, with the help of the Law School Career Services Offices, we will keep the amount of “no shows” to a minimum, except in cases of extreme emergencies.
 To that end, we ask that each Law School Career Services Office provide us a contact person who will serve as your school’s CCBA Minority Law Student Job Fair Liaison.
 Each Job Fair Liaison will be the point person that should serve as the school’s primary informational resource for the Job Fair.
 Additionally, each school’s Job Fair Liaison will be called upon to verify each student’s class year and graduation date once student registration closes.

-The registration fee for law schools registering on or before March 21, 2017 is $315.00.
-The registration fee for law schools registering after March 21, 2017 is $350.00.
+The registration fee for law schools is $350.00.
 Please remit your registration fee check made payable to the Cook County Bar Association.
-Checks should be mailed to: Cook County Bar Association, 19 South LaSalle Street, Suite 702, Chicago, Illinois 60603, Attention: Cordelia Brown.
+Checks should be mailed to: Cook County Bar Association, 2925 S. Wabash Ave, Chicago, IL 60616, Attention: Cordelia Brown.
 Registration will not be considered complete until registration funds are received by the Cook County Bar Association.

-Law Student registration opens on March 20, 2017.
+Law Student registration is opens.
 Please note that the student registration process will be completed via a multi-step process.
 First, each student must register as a participating student by entering his or her profile information on the Simplicity website.
-Second, each student must upload his or her resume by Sunday, May 19, 2017 at 11:59 p.m.
+Second, each student must upload his or her resume by May 8, 2023 at 11:59 p.m.
 Central Standard Time (NO EXCEPTIONS).

 Next, each student’s registration will undergo the Job Fair Committee’s approval process which includes the following steps: